 Many of Madhur Jaffrey’s books have an Indian slant, but she’s most famous for her 1999 tome Madhur Jaffrey’s World Vegetarian.
 While she often follows the Indian tradition of serving several small dishes together, the lentil-vegetable curry here is a Western-style main course Recipe

 A chilla is a popular Indian snack that’s full of flavor and texture.
-When the batter is loaded with shredded vegetables, the result is thick and pancake-like.
+The result is thick and pancake-like when the batter is loaded with shredded vegetables.
 I prefer a thin chilla that’s filled like a crepe.
 Actually, depending on how you fold a chilla (also spelled cheela), you may have something that looks like a taco or an enchilada.
 Recipe

 We typically serve this particular dish over white basmati or brown rice for a quick weeknight meal.
 However, I’m sure other variations would work as well.-viblanco Recipe